bheimbu/evolutionary_ecology/docs/source/first_week.rst

 To provide feedback, please complete our questionnaire: [Questionnaire Link](https://www.example.com/questionnaire).

 .. hint::
-   You can always revisit the :ref:`lectures`, just in case.
+   Just in case, you can watch the :ref:`lectures` again at any time.